Hanneke Smabers

-Hanneke Smabers (born 19 October 1973 in The Hague, South Holland) is a former field hockey midfielder from the Netherlands, who played 126 international matches for the Dutch National Women's Team, in which she scored twelve goals.
-She made her debut on 3 July 1993 against Germany (0-2), and was a member of the team, that won the bronze medal at the 2000 Summer Olympics.
-Her younger sister Minke also played international hockey for the Dutch Women's Team.
+Hanneke Smabers (born 19 October 1973 in The Hague, South Holland) is a former field hockey midfielder from the Netherlands, who played 126 international matches for the Dutch national team, and scored 12 goals.
+She made her debut on 3 July 1993 against Germany (0-2), and was a member of the team that won the bronze medal at the 2000 Summer Olympics.
+Her younger sister, Minke, also played international hockey for the national team.